Potato curry also known as aloo curry in a white bowl

 adding spice powders

-7. Mix well.
-Then saute everything until the onion tomato masala turns aromatic.
+7. Mix well and saute until the onion tomato masala turns aromatic.
 This takes about 2 to 4 minutes.
 At this stage you can see oil begins to separate from the onion tomato masala.
-If you don’t saute the masala well, the curry won’t have a good flavor.
+This step is done to bring out the flavors of the onion tomato masala.

 frying onion tomato masala for potato curry